 The Club is a space where members can gather for informal drinks, dinner, and to socialise, work or study.
 Our monthly lunches provide a unique opportunity to hear acclaimed authors discuss their latest work within an intimate gathering – recent guest speakers have included Tom Holland, Alex von Tunzelmann, Peter Frankopan, David Owen, Sue Hubbard and Julian Sayarer.
 A lively programme of evening events includes readings, panel discussions, and our popular Valentine’s and Hallowe’en nights.

-The Club also supports the best in contemporary writing though its four annual literary awards: the Art Book Prize, in association with the Whitechapel Gallery; the Best First Novel Award; the Stanford Dolman Award for travel writing; and most recently the Jhalak Prize for BAME writing in the UK.
+The Club also supports the best in contemporary writing though its literary prizes: the Best First Novel Award; the Stanford Dolman Award for travel writing; the Jhalak Prize for BAME writing in the UK; and most recently the newly instituted Richard Schlagman Art Book Awards in association with the Whitechapel Gallery, which have their roots in the Club’s historic Banister Fletcher Art and Architecture Book Award.

 For further information, please contact the Authors’ Club on firstname.lastname@example.org